phdwight/workspace/SRS.md

 - Web UI (React, Vite)
 - Google Sign-In button
 - Forms for trip and expense entry
-- Tables for trips and expenses
+- Tables for trips and expenses (with tooltips for participant lists)
 - Summary view for balances and settlements

 ### 4.2 Hardware Interfaces